 As if State and Federal laws and regulations weren’t enough of a deterrent for employers, there is another thing discouraging them from hiring minors.
 Workers’ Compensation.
 Needless to say, it’s expensive.
-Here in California the premium is based on the annual salary that an employee makes.
-Which wouldn’t be much compared to an adult working full time, but minors are protected with special additional coverages.
-According to this blog at https://blog.reduceyourworkerscomp.com/2010/12/hiring-youth-minors-and-workers-compensation/ those coverages are: a. future earning capacity, b. illegal employment and c. special benefit provisions.
+Here in California, the premium is based on the annual salary that an employee makes.
+This wouldn’t be much compared to an adult working full time, but minors are protected with special additional coverages.
+According to this blog, those coverages are: A. future earning capacity, B. illegal employment, and C. special benefit provisions.

 I am not an expert in workers comp and that is outside the scope of this hub, so I will not attempt to break this down further with details, but suffice it to say that workers comp is one more thing that employers have to plan for and worry about.

 In conclusion, my teen boys still don’t have a job.
 This weekend we ran around putting in applications at some of their only available choices.
 A McDonald’s, a local pizza joint, a drive-thru coffee shop, and a bowling alley.
 At this point, just getting them employed anywhere would be a blessing; for the workplace skills, they will learn and for the money they will earn for themselves.
 But I fail to see how these types of jobs will set them up for their future.

 My younger son is super motivated to get a welding degree through our local community college and has already taken a beginning welding class while concurrently being enrolled in high school.
 He should be looking for an apprenticeship type job with a welder.
 My older son is a budding entrepreneur and would love to get a job in a barely-legal type of business to learn the ropes, but that is another story altogether, and he is NOT old enough for that yet.